Saints win 7th straight, beat Falcons in Hill's first start

 MAKING HISTORY

-Kamara became the first players in NFL history with at least 500 yards rushing and receiving in each of his first four NFL seasons.
+Kamara became the first player in NFL history with at least 500 yards rushing and receiving in each of his first four NFL seasons.

-Michael Thomas recorded his 482nd career catch during the first half, giving him ownership of the record for most catches in an NFL player's first five seasons.
-He finished the game with 489 after catching nine passes for 104 yards.
+Thomas recorded his 482nd career catch during the first half, giving him ownership of the record for most catches in an NFL player's first five seasons.
+He finished the game with 489.

 INURIES